Situated between Surrey BC and Blaine Washington, the Peace Arch border crossing is the main Canada-US border crossing in British Columbia.

 Since March 21, 2020, the Canada-US border has been closed to all non-essential travel.
 Trade and the transportation of commercial goods are not affected, and Canadians returning to Canada can still come home.
 Tourists wanting to enter Canada or the United States, however, cannot cross the border until further notice (except under certain circumstances).

-As of early January, the Canada-US agreement to close the border has been extended until at least February 21st in 2021.
+As of March, the Canada-US agreement to close the border has been extended until at least April 21st in 2021.

 To see how attractions, events and municipalities are being affected by the pandemic, see our article about COVID-19 & Vancouver Closures & Cancellations.